 Encoding VBScript via NoteTab20 Jul 2008

-Because NoteTab is my favorite text editor and it can be ‘programmed’ using the inbuilt clipping language I thought I’d share some aspects around one of my NoteTab clipbooks used for working with VBS files; Microsoft’s Visual Basic scripting still gives me a quick and easy way to implement automations and NoteTab simply helps me do that even faster.
+Because NoteTab is my favourite text editor and it can be ‘programmed’ using the inbuilt clipping language I thought I’d share some aspects around one of my NoteTab clipbooks used for working with VBS files; Microsoft’s Visual Basic scripting still gives me a quick and easy way to implement automations and NoteTab simply helps me do that even faster.

 The first clip in the library (see below) simply allows you to quickly run a VBS file that is being edited.
 This may need editing if you have modified the default action on VBS files, but the “Run” option will simply try and execute the current file open in NoteTab.
 This could be modified to save the file first, but sometimes I don’t want to run it with the very last change I made … but it’s very easy to add in a save instruction.